Top 7 Ankle Mobility & Strengthening Exercises for Gymnasts

 How to do it:

-- If you’re near a wall, try to touch your knee to it.
-Alternatively, if you have a broomstick, move your knee behind it on the outer side.
+4. If using a broomstick, move your knee behind it on the outer side.

 2. Gymnast Walk